wpted/LexicalCalculator/README.md

   calculator.exe
 ```

-You can also run the existing binaries from the repo.
+You can also run the existing binaries pulled directly from the repo.

 ```shell
   # On Linux